2023 Cazoo Open de France Tips

 19-3-2-34-9-28.
 You can putt your way to a big finish, as JB Hansen did in 2019.
 Strong ball striking is preferred though.

 SG: Around The Green

-The final four holes can play really tough, in particular 17 and 18 which were the toughest holes in 2019, whilst it is also a tough start with 1,2 and 4 all averaging over par.
+The final four holes can play really tough, in particular 18 which was the toughest hole in 2022, whilst it is also a tough start with 1,2 and 4 all averaging over par.

-Eight of the last eleven round three leaders have not been able to convert, most notably in 2018 winner Alex Noren trailed by seven and Graeme McDowell trailed by eight!.
-Players have also come from two, three, four and five back in the last ten editions.
+Nine of the last twelve round three leaders have not been able to convert, most notably in 2018 winner Alex Noren trailed by seven and Graeme McDowell trailed by eight!.
+Players have also come from two, three, four and five back (twice) in the last ten editions.
 Don't be scared to take on the leader on Sunday if he is vulnerable.